jaredpalmer/razzle/README.md

 <img src="https://cloud.githubusercontent.com/assets/4060187/24125880/4ee84780-0da1-11e7-83fe-c74515494c75.gif" width="500px" alt="Razzle Onboarding"/>

 When you’re ready to deploy to production, create a minified bundle with `npm run build`.

-## Get Started Immediately

-You don’t need to install or configure tools like Webpack or Babel.
-They are preconfigured and hidden so that you can focus on the code.

-Just create a project, and you’re good to go.

 ## Getting Started